Fatih Tultak

 Fatih Tultak (born 28 February 2001) is a Turkish professional footballer who plays as a centre-back for İstanbulspor.

 Career

 On 31 January 2020, Tultak transferred to Ankaragücü from Kardemir Karabükspor.
 Tultak made his debut with Ankaragücü in a 1-0 Süper Lig win over Denizlispor on 25 June 2020.

+On 13 November 2025, Tultak was banned from playing for 45 days for his involvement in the 2025 Turkish football betting scandal.